Pintar-Community/help.stg.pintar.co.id/contents/docs/enterprise/en/my-course.md

 1. Answer in text form via the Add Answer field

-2. Or you can upload a document using the Upload Document button.
+2. Or you can upload a document using the Upload Document button

-3. Once completed, click Submit.
+3. Once completed, click Submit

-4. Submitted answers, along with their grades, will appear in the assignment interface.
+4. Submitted answers, along with their grades, will appear in the assignment interface

 ![](/img/my-course-26.jpg)